Sport in Taiwan: Post-martial law (1987–present)

 After martial law, many athletes flew abroad seeking better training and opportunities.
 To retain talented athletes, prosper the sports industry, and foster future athletes, the government invested in many short-term and mid-term plans.
 The "National Sports Development Mid-term Plan" proposed in 1989 proposed the project to refocus local sports development, review athletes training programs, construct sports facilities, invest in sports science and research, and support the lifetime career of athletes.
 In addition, the multiple versions of the "Sports and Physical education Strategy White Paper" published since 1999 highlighted the dedication of the Taiwanese government to develop local sports and promote physical education in public.
-To present, sports industry development in Taiwan is still primarily funded and strategized by the government under the Sports Administration in the Ministry of Education.
+To present, sports industry development in Taiwan is primarily funded and strategized by the government under the Ministry of Sports.

-A standalone Ministry of Sports is set to be launched officially in September 2025.